Bitpanda review and comparison

 Finally, it seems that the company has won a startup award in late 2016, however, I can’t really tell what this award was all about.

-In the following section I compare Bitpanda with some of the more popular cryptocurrency exchanges out there.
+In the following section I’ll compare Bitpanda to some of the more popular cryptocurrency exchanges out there.

 Bitpanda vs. Coinbase